Ouxsoft/LHTML/README.md

 ## Preamble
 HTML5 is the latest evolution of the standard markup language for the World Wide Web.
 Unfortunately, HTML5 has inherited many flaws that are hindering modern web development teams.
 The weaknesses most concerning are discussed herein.

 Perhaps the largest obstacle is that HTML5 exists to organize static information for presentation.
 It is not designed to consider team collaboration, maintainability of a code base, or continuous improvement.
-It is a machine centric language -- written for a machine to send a message to a machine -- that some people know how to write.
+It is a machine-centric language -- written for a machine to send a message to a machine -- that some people know how to write.

-The language is strict, only approved tags are permitted, which dampens the ability to extend features and empower developers.
+The language is strict and only approved tags are permitted, dampening the ability to extend features and empower developers.
 HTML5 is inadequate for communicating web design between development teams that don’t talk using one of the predefined elements.
-The syntax says too little with too much.
+The syntax says too little with too much input.

 Portions of code bases using HTML5 are difficult to maintain because it is full of repetition.
 There is no consideration for the DRY (don't repeat yourself) design principle.
 A simple update in a CSS framework often results in a massive website rewrite.

 Engineers are forced to adapt a templating language because HTML5 cannot generate dynamic content by itself.
 This language is then processed by a templating engine, which searches for its templating syntax and then combines it with the data model.
 Even though the templating language must exist inside the HTML5 document, it remains ignorant of the preexisting markup.
-The templating language cannot effectively make improvements to the markup or to ease in maintenance due to this ignorance.
+The templating language cannot effectively make improvements to the markup or allow for ease in maintenance due to this ignorance.

-Why did we decide the assumptions in this paradigm work best?
+Why did developers decide the assumptions in this paradigm work best?
 The root cause appears to originate from the ancestor of HTML5, known as SGML (Standard Generalized Markup Language).
 In 1986, when SGML was accepted, it was based on two postulates (or assumptions):

-+ Declarative: Markup should describe a document's structure and other attributes rather than specify the processing that needs to be performed, because it is less likely to conflict with future developments.
++ Declarative: Markup should describe document structure and other attributes rather than specify the processing that needs to be performed because it is less likely to conflict with future developments.
-+ Rigorous: In order to allow markup to take advantage of the techniques available for processing rigorously defined objects like programs and databases.
++ Rigorous: In order to allow markup to take advantage of the techniques available for processing, it requires rigorously defined objects like programs and databases.

 The LHTML5 standard questions the declarative axiom and replaces it as follows:

-+ Declarative: Markup SHOULD describe a document's structure and other attributes.
-Due to separation of concerns it does not perform processing.
-It is however processed and may contain simple instructions for the processor.
++ Declarative: Markup SHOULD describe document structure and other attributes.
+Due to separation of concerns, it does not perform processing.
+However, it is processed and may contain simple instructions for the processor.
 It is up to the processor to decide if and how to interpret these instructions, and whether or not to remove or replace them with rendered content.

 A standard that aims to allow for markup to be an emergent means of web communication is needed.

 ## Purpose
 LHTML5 goal is to define an emergent markup language standard that can communicate web design.
-It aims to empower internal web stakeholders and encourage effective communication.
+LHTML5 aims to empower internal web stakeholders and encourage effective communication.
 This standard is released separate from any implementation to allow the underlying technology to be swapped out.

 Using LHTML5 enables web stakeholders to describe a document in an emergent way that works for them both now and into the future.
 Developers can make their HTML5 templates easier to maintain with LHTML5.
 Complex elements can be maintained in a single location.
 Existing elements can be enhanced.
 LHTML5 empowers non tech savvy individuals to use complex features through simple APIs.
 It makes it easier to perform CSS framework upgrades within code bases.